gsy0911/kabutobashi/docs/index.rst

 ``kabutobashi`` can

 * crawl Japanese stock data
-* analyze stock based on charts
+* analyze, visualize and parameterize stock based on charts

 Installation
 ============